 Parameter Description Unit Select the Switch unit ID that will be used here.
+This option is only available if stacking is enabled.
 From Port - To Port Select the Switch port range that will be used here.

 Click the Find button to locate a specific entry based on the information entered.